canada-ca/digital-playbook-guide-numerique/views-vues/automated-decision-automatise/en/algorithmic-impact-assessment.md

   "34.1": Has a formal opinion been issued?
   "34.2": Have the relevant areas of legislation been identified during the scoping phase?
   "35": Have you developed Key Performance Indicators and benchmarks to measure and improve the system’s performance?
+  "35.1": Are you specifically measuring impacts (e.g., social, economic, environmental) that may result from the system?
   "36": Have you presented a concept case to the Government of Canada Enterprise Architecture Review Board?
   "37": Have you conducted a Security Assessment and Authorization?
   "38": Is there a process in place to monitor and grant access permission?